 - A. Construction: Pedestrian push-button detectors shall be of the direct push type without levers, handles, or toggle switches.
 Each detector shall consist of a solid state electronic switch with no moving plunger or moving electrical contracts.
-The case shall have one outlet for a 1⁄2 inch pipe.
+The case shall have one outlet for a 1/2 inch pipe.
 The operating button shall be made of stainless steel and shall be of sturdy design.
 This button shall not protrude out from the case.
 The entire assembly shall be weather tight, secure against electrical shock and of such construction as to withstand continuous hard usage.
 The contact shall be normally open and no current flowing except at the moment of actuation.
 The push-buttons supplied shall be ADA accessible push button assembly with momentary LED indicator.
 The push-button casing shall be black in color, oval with a raised directional arrow. - B. Certification: The Engineer shall be furnished with a certification from the manufacturer of the detectors that the equipment furnished under this specification complies with all provision of this specification.
-If there are any items which do not comply with this specification, a list of those exceptions must be detailed on the certification. - C. Audible Pedestrian Pushbutton: Pushbutton assembly shall be black in color, have an integrated R10-3b pushbutton sign and ADA compliant pushbutton with raised directional arrow.
-The pushbutton shall provide an LED light which lights when the button is pushed.
-Pushbutton shall provide the options of sounds during the clearance interval, direction of travel messages, and special messages determined by the user.
+If there are any items which do not comply with this specification, a list of those exceptions must be detailed on the certification. - C. Accessible Pedestrian Signal Pushbutton (APS): When APS pushbuttons are specified in the plans they shall meet the following specification.
+Pushbutton assembly shall be black in color, have an integrated R10-4b sign and ADA compliant pushbutton with raised directional arrow.
+The pushbutton shall provide confirmation through latching LED light, sound and tactile bounce.